 Created, Conceived, and Presented by Junior Board 2020

 Speak: Louder for the People in the Back addresses our current moment in time.
-Our new decade is off to a rocky start: a disease that has ravaged the world, a civil rights movement is rekindled, and life as we know it has changed.
+Our new decade is off to a rocky start: a disease has ravaged the world, a civil rights movement has rekindled, and life as we know it has changed.

 As we continue to #BreakTheWalls of theatre in this new medium, follow the journeys of Ryan, Mikey, Ashleigh, & Mr. Bentley as they tackle the conflicts of 2020.
 Created by Junior Board 2020.